ConBee II Review 2026: Setup, Performance & Alternatives

 Recommended approach:

-- Use channel 15 for balances compatibility.
+- Use channel 15 for balanced compatibility.

 - Use channel 20 if channel 15 is crowded.